Abbas Djoussouf

 Abbas Djoussouf (22 March 1942 – 13 June 2010) was a politician in The Comoros.
-He was Prime Minister from 22 November 1998 until 30 April 1999.
-He was the main opposition leader when named Prime Minister by Tadjidine Ben Said Massounde in a move to help soothe secessionist movements across The Comoros.
+He was prime minister from 22 November 1998 until 30 April 1999.
+He was the main opposition leader when named prime minister by Tadjidine Ben Said Massounde in a move to help soothe secessionist movements across The Comoros.
 He lost office when Colonel Azali Assoumani assumed power in a military coup on 30 April.

+His stepdad is Salim Ben Ali, who was the prime minister of the Comoros from 22 December 1978 until 8 February 1982.